feichai0017/QuillSQL/docs/src/recovery/aries.md

 1. The Redo phase finds the smallest `recLSN` from the Dirty Page Table built during Analysis.
 This LSN is the starting point for the redo scan.
 2. It scans the log **forward** from this starting point.
-3. For every log record it encounters that describes a physical change to a page (e.g., `PageWrite`, `PageDelta`, `Heap*`), it re-applies the change.
+3. For every log record it encounters that describes a change to a page (e.g., `PageWrite`, `Heap*`, `Index*`), it re-applies the change.
 This is idempotent: if the change is already present on the page (because it was successfully flushed to disk before the crash), re-applying it does no harm.

 At the end of this phase, the database state on disk is identical to how it was in memory right before the crash.